NathanielRobson/Financial-Portfolio-Manager-Java/Final Technical Documentation/MarketingPlan.md

 ![Screenshot](/README-Images/Trading212_Img.jpg)

-What our competitors apps do differently from ours varies upon which trading app/ financial portfolio.
+What our competitors apps do differently to ours varies depencing on which trading app/financial portfolio Is utilised.
 As shown with Yahoo Finance, it does not offer any services that involve trading rather services that would help the customer customise the application.
 On the other hand, Trading212 has a similar function to ours.
 The difference is that Trading212 main menu does not allow them to either invest or view investment.

 These features would put us at an advantage over our competitors as it cuts out what could be “unnecessary” navigation.
 Another advantage that our product has is that our product can be used worldwide.
 This is an advantage that is most notably against RobinHood as it cannot be accessed by the UK Apple App Store.